 4 factors to consider before leasing a car

 Before signing off on a new vehicle lease, take time to decide whether leasing is the right choice for you.

 All car leases have mileage limits, usually 12,000 miles annually or less, so if you drive more than that, you could end up with a hefty bill at the end of your lease.
 Additional miles are charged at a per-mile rate, which can add up significantly if you exceed your limit.

 Calculate how many miles you drive annually and think about how likely that is to change over the length of a lease.
 If you’re expecting to take a lot of road trips, a lease may not be right for you.

-2. How well do you care for your car?
+2. How well you care for your car

-One of the benefits of leasing that’s often cited is that you don’t keep the car for as long as you would if you bought it.
-But the fact is, getting out of a lease is expensive and, in some cases, quite difficult compared with selling or trading in a car you own.
+One of the benefits of leasing is that you don’t keep the car for as long as you would if you bought it.
+Even still, you may want to exit your lease before it’s up if you are unhappy with the car.
+However, getting out of a lease early is expensive and, in some cases, more difficult than selling or trading in a car you own.

-If you’re not sure you’re going to be happy with the car for the duration of the lease, consider buying instead.
-If you are otherwise a good candidate for leasing, be sure your contract allows lease transfers, which is the only affordable way to get out of a lease early — provided you can find someone to take over your lease.
+If you are not sure whether you will be happy with the car for the duration of the lease, consider buying instead.
+You can also check to see if your contract allows lease transfers, which is the only affordable way to get out of a lease early — provided you can find someone to take over your lease.